BonFX

 4. Design Thinking

-Design Thinking is an innovative, user-centric approach to problem-solving that involves understanding user needs, challenging assumptions, and redefining problems to identify alternative solutions not instantly apparent.
-This iterative process involves empathy, definition, ideation, prototyping, and testing stages, fostering a deep understanding of the user and the problem at hand.
+Design Thinking infographic illustration UX Design Thinking is an innovative, user-centric approach to problem-solving that involves understanding user needs, challenging assumptions, and redefining problems to identify alternative solutions not instantly apparent.
+Originally championed by IDEO, this iterative process involves empathy, definition, ideation, prototyping, and testing stages, fostering a deep understanding of the user and the problem at hand.
 It’s a vital strategy in the business environment to drive innovative solutions and competitive advantage.
-Design Thinking infographic illustration UX

 5. Information Architecture